kfjahnke/envutil/README.md

 ## --projection PRJ  target projection

-Pass one of the supported output projections: "spherical", "cylindrical", "rectilinear", "stereographic", "fisheye" or "cubemap".
-The default is "rectilinear".
+Pass one of the supported output projections: "spherical", "cylindrical", "rectilinear", "stereographic", "fisheye", "cubemap" or "biatan6".
+The default is "rectilinear". "biatan6" is a recent addition: it's a cubemap with an additional in-plane transformation to sample the sphere more evenly than can be done with rectilinear cube faces.
+See the remarks on biatan6 in the "--cbm_prj PRJ" chapter.

 ## --hfov ANGLE      horiziontal field of view of the output (in degrees)